 As slot optimization has become focus area for contract logistics, technological solutions will drastically remove the challenges faced by the 3PL’s in the warehousing segment.

-HCL with its strong customer base in 3PL IS currently developing slot optimization solution that will help the 3PL’s involved in their contract logistics business.
+HCLTech with its strong customer base in 3PL IS currently developing slot optimization solution that will help the 3PL’s involved in their contract logistics business.

 To know more about Warehouse Management System, visit us